1000 Steps Dandenong Ranges – Kokoda Memorial Track.

 1000 Steps, Dandenong Ranges, Melbourne

-The Kokoda Trail – 1000 Steps walk is the busiest in the Dandenong Ranges – at all hours!
-It is a stunning walk, steep and one of the most popular areas for people improving their fitness levels.
+The Kokoda Trail – 1000 Steps walk is the busiest in the Dandenong Ranges.
+It is a stunning walk, steep, narrow and not quite 1000 steps.

 The Kokoda track was built in the early 1900’s, as a memorial and reminder of the famous track in Papua New Guinea, location of the World War 2 battle between Japanese and Australian forces in 1942.

-Still, this is a beautiful walk and does not need to be done at a running pace.
-It can be tackled in a circular direction, taking in Lyrebird track, or straight up and down the (nearly, but not quite) 1000 steps.
-Signage actually requests ‘No Running’ on the steps.
+This is a beautiful walk and does not need to be done at a running pace.
+It can be tackled in a circular direction, taking in Lyrebird track, or straight up and down the 1000 steps.
+Signage requests ‘No Running’ on the steps.

 The Thousand Steps/Kokoda Trail walk is easy to find from the lower car park.
 Simply follow the signs!
 It is about 800 metres to the actual beginning, passing memorial points along the way as well as a small playground and cafe.